basuhoward/dungeonmanor.uk/history/james-hales.md

 ---
 layout: page
-title: Sir James Hales, Lord of Dungeon
+title: Sir James Hales of the Dungeon
 subtitle: History of the Lords
 featured_image: /assets/img/history-banner.webp
 ---